Wood glue is a sturdy adhesive that DIY enthusiasts, carpenters, and woodworkers use in woodworking projects. They are ideal for use with solid Wood.

 – Easy to clean

 The Assembly of an MDF project can be a chaotic and strenuous time.
-After all of the gluing, screwing, clamping, and doweling, there’ll be some excess glue.
+There’ll be some excess glue after all of the gluing, screwing, clamping, and doweling.
 Furthermore, most glues are easier to clean than other MDF adhesives.

 PVA glue is extremely simple to clean.
 You can clean PVA glue that has not yet hardened easily with a wet paper towel or an old card scraper.